umbraco/UmbracoDocs/13/umbraco-commerce/reference/shipping/README.md

 ### [Dynamic Rate Shipping](./dynamic-rate-shipping.md)

-The dynamic rate shipping option allows you to configure a series of ranges from which an order will be checked against to see which range it falls within.
+The dynamic rate shipping option allows you to configure a series of ranges from which an order will be checked against.
+These checks identify a which range the order falls within.
 For each range a series of rate options can be configured.
 Options include fixed rate per order, a fixed rate per order item, percentage based rates amongst others.

 ### [Realtime Rate Shipping](./relatime-rate-shipping.md)